XrizZ/GLFontRenderer/README.md

 # Plans
 - I'd like to replace the direct mode GL calls with modern GL and an appropriate shader.
-- I'm also considering to implement glow, dropshadow and outline for the SDF fonts (as well as multi SDF interpolation).
+- I'm also considering to implement glow, dropshadow and outline for the SDF fonts.
 - Lastly, I'm planning on porting this to Vulkan.

 Stay tuned.

+# External Libraries
+- glut (included in the project, only needed for the demo!)
+- glew (included in the project)
+- acutil_unicode (inlcude in the project, from AngelCode ToolBox Library)
+- lodepng (included in the project)

 # Overview
 The font library is divided into the following files:
- - FontLibrary.cpp/.h - main lib with rendering functionality
+ - FontLibrary.cpp/.hpp - main lib with rendering functionality
- - FontFileParser.cpp/.h - helper files for reading fonts from file
+ - FontFileParser.cpp/.hpp - helper files for reading fonts from file
- - Font.cpp/.h - helper files
+ - Font.cpp/.hpp - helper files
- - Texture.cpp/.h - helper files for loading a texture into GL memory
+ - Texture.cpp/.hpp - helper files for loading a texture into GL memory
- - acutil_unicode.cpp/.h - AngelCode Tool Box Library, just used for UTF16 encoding, nothing else.. could be cut if not wanted
+ - acutil_unicode.cpp/.hpp - AngelCode Tool Box Library, just used for UTF16 encoding, nothing else.. could be cut if not wanted
+ - GLShaderProgram.cpp/.hpp - for loading shaders
  - SDF_Font.frag/.vert - shader files for enabling use of SDL fonts

 # Working Principle